-A nameless woman (Josephine Stuart) gives birth to a boy at a workhouse.
+A nameless woman gives birth to a boy at a workhouse.
 She dies and the child is raised as an orphan.
-The little guy, named Oliver Twist (the perfectly casted newcomer John Howard Davies, The Rocking Horse Winner), is later “sold” to a funeral home, where he is mistreated.
+The little guy, named Oliver Twist (John Howard Davies, The Rocking Horse Winner), is later “sold” to a funeral home, where he is mistreated.
 Oliver runs away to London where he becomes part of a gang of thieves, whose leader is the avaricious Fagin (Alec Guinness, Star Wars).

 Reaction & Thoughts:

 Against the advice of friends and colleagues, director David Lean decided to follow Great Expectations (1946) with another Dickens adaptation.
 Lean knew it was unwise to make two Dickens films in a row, but he couldn’t help himself (from a financial stand point, the decision proved to be indeed unwise).
 Although he was far from being a scholar, Lean found Dickens’s work irresistible, especially Oliver Twist.
 Lean and writer Stanley Haynes locked themselves in a room and a month later they came up with a nearly complete script.

 In most areas, Oliver Twist is superior to the well-received Great Expectations.
 Guy Green’s brilliant chiaroscuro cinematography draws heavily on 1920s German expressionism.
 John Bryan’s Freudian sets are eye-candy.
 The fantastic wordless opening sequence (written by Lean’s estranged wife actress Kay Walsh, This Happy Breed) is one of cinema’s best.
 It’s one of Lean’s many jaw-dropping set-pieces.
 There is one murder sequence that will leave you speechless.
 The climax is fantastic too.